cswclui/katacoda-scenarios-1/12factor-008/intro.md

 * **Step 4:** Affecting the Demonstration Application's Process Concurrency

 ## About the demonstration application
+The demonstration application used in the scenario is a version of the *Food Court* project we've worked with previously.
+However, in this lab , *Food Court* has been refectored to run under a Kubernetes Cluster.

 ![Food Court](12factor-008/assets/foodcourt.jpg)

+Each component is represented as a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/).
+Each service is backed by a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) of pods.
+You're going to affect concurrency by adjusting the `replicas` attribute in the manifest `yaml` file for some of the deployments.

 ## Executing command line instructions